Grub Customizer – Easily Customize your GRUB menu

 Summary

-You can always do all the above cool customizations directly from the Terminal, but the GRUB customizer, as I said, makes it really easy for beginners and GUI enthusiasts to change the look and feel of our good old GRUB menu.
-Not only that, but you can also change various other settings using the ‘advanced settings’ menu mentioned at the bottom, but I will recommend you to do a thorough reading before you change any advanced parameters.
+You can always do all the above cool customizations directly from the Terminal.
+Still, the GRUB customizer, as I said, makes it easy for beginners and GUI enthusiasts to change the look and feel of our good old GRUB menu.
+Not only that, but you can also change various other settings using the ‘advanced settings’ menu mentioned at the bottom, but I will recommend you do a thorough reading before you change any advanced parameters.

 References